 There are many types of computer Case, but a Tower is the most common.
 What differs Towers on the consumer market is their size; you can get Full Tower, Mid Tower, Mini Tower, and Small Form Factor Tower’s, all with their own defining uses and distinctions.

 Let’s start with the big boys; Full Towers, the largest available PC case dimention.
 Their heights vary around 56 cm (22 inches), with a width and depth that varies depending on the brand and producer.
 Full Towers are for those that need a large number of Hard Drives (between 6 – 10), and you’ll find no problem fitting any type of motherboard that you desire within it, from ATX to a mini ATX.

-A Full Tower case is the best fit for those looking to fit a lot of hardware into their PC, giving you plenty of room for excess cables that might otherwise be squashed in your PC with demanding cable management, which also means Full Towers are a great choice for gamer’s that need to fit in their shiny new motherboard or array of full-sized graphics cards.
+A Full Tower case is the best fit for those looking to fit a lot of hardware into their PC, for example a high end Gaming PC, giving you plenty of room for excess cables that might otherwise be squashed in your PC with demanding cable management, which also means Full Towers are a great choice for gamer’s that need to fit in their shiny new motherboard or array of full-sized graphics cards.

 However, as well as being a benefit, the large interior space can also be negative; if you need to move the PC case around, its insides are likely to slide around, which could be dangerous.

 Remember, although many takes for granted the choice of their PC cases size, it’s a decision that can affect your PC build and any future hardware purchases that you may wish for in the future – including adding a beefy liquid cooling system to your machine!
 (See above)